lroberts77/CV3/README.md

 ## Hobbies

-I play basketball regularly in a local league
+- I play basketball regularly in a local league
+- Learning Romanian.
+Slowly but surely I am working my way through the ranks of Duolingo to improve my Romanian and be able to order food and drinks in Romania on my holidays.

 ## Contact
 - email: liamroberts77@googlemail.com
 - phone: 07717749485
 - city: London

-# NOT FINISHED YET